Israeli Supreme Court hears first challenge to Netanyahu’s contentious judicial overhaul

 The protesters have come largely from the country’s secular middle class.
 Leading high-tech business figures have threatened to relocate.
 Perhaps most dramatic, thousands of military reservists have broken with the government and declared their refusal to report for duty over the plan.

 Netanyahu’s supporters tend to be poorer, more religious and live in West Bank settlements or outlying rural areas.
-Many of his supporters are working-class Mizrahi Jews, with roots in Middle Eastern countries, and have expressed hostility toward what they say is an elitist class of Ashkenazi, or European, Jews.
+Many of his supporters are working-class Mizrahi Jews, with roots in Middle Eastern countries, and have expressed hostility toward what they say is an elitist, secular class of Ashkenazi, or European, Jews.

 Late on Monday, tens of thousands of Israeli protesters crowded around the Supreme Court, waving national flags and chanting against the government.